pipliz/ColonySurvival/gamedata/help/mod_callbacks.md

 Callback triggered upon a call to ServerManager.TryChangeBlock - used by various code and the client to edit blocks
 Nothing changed yet when this callback happens and the change can be blocked.
 You can block is by setting CallbackState to Cancelled
-Registered callbacks: 2
+Registered callbacks: 3
+0. 'BlockEntities.Implementations.Door.DoorTracker+Callbacks.OnTryChangeBlock' -> 'BlockEntities.Implementations.Door.DoorTracker+Callbacks.OnTryChangeBlock'
-0. 'GrowableBlocks.SaplingHandler.OnTryChangeBlock' -> 'GrowableBlocks.SaplingHandler.OnTryChangeBlock'
+1. 'GrowableBlocks.SaplingHandler.OnTryChangeBlock' -> 'GrowableBlocks.SaplingHandler.OnTryChangeBlock'
-1.	'preventaccidentalbannerremoval' -> 'ServerManager.TempBannerFix'
+2.	'preventaccidentalbannerremoval' -> 'ServerManager.TempBannerFix'

 CallbackType: `OnPlayerConnectedLate`